Bhargav43/Py-vs-PyPy/README.md

 For more info on these, click on individual names or checkout the [Stack Overflow](https://stackoverflow.com/a/41573588/9207580) answer by Mr.Flimm.

+## Purpose of this Application
+This is to create virtual environments for both Default Python and Python+PyPy compilers and conpare the performance in terms of execution speed of through each environment.

 ### Creating Virtual Environments:
-I wish to create 2 virtual environments as follows:
+I've created 2 Virtual Environments using [virtualenv](https://pypi.org/project/virtualenv/) for Python 3.7 and Python 3.6 PyPy 7.3 32-bit Compiler as follows,

 1. **python37** - Virtual Environment with Python 3.7.7 Default Compiler.
 ```